Anastasia-Labs/aiken-upgradable-multisig/docs/design-specs/upgradable-multi-sig.typ

 \
 + *Sign*

-  The redeemer allows a majority of the authorized signers to collectively approve and execute transactions using the funds controlled by the multi-signature contract
+  The redeemer allows all of the authorized signers to collectively approve and execute transactions using the funds controlled by the multi-signature contract

-  - Verifies that the required number of authorized signers have signed the transaction (based on the threshold).
+  - Verifies that all the authorized signers have signed the transaction.

   - Ensures the transfer amount does not exceed the `spending_limit`